-I speak as somebody who is against the use of prisons for these sorts of offences because they are a waste of money.
-Why should I, as a taxpayer, pay to have somebody incarcerated for leaking information about a judicial appointment?
-I do not want to, it is nonsense and it does not do any good.
+I speak as somebody who is against the use of prisons for these offences because they are a waste of money.
+Why should I, as a taxpayer, pay to have somebody incarcerated for leaking information on a judicial appointment?
+I do not want to; it is nonsense and does not do any good.
 When somebody is stuffed into a prison for five years, he or she is not likely to come out as a good citizen and he or she will cost the taxpayer a hell of an amount of money.
 I will leave it to Senator McDowell.

-I indicate that the reason our amendment to section 28(2)(b) was an indictment for a term of imprisonment not exceeding five years or a fine or both was simply that if such a power is not there and it is not a serious offence to do this, the Garda has no right to arrest anybody who it suspects of having committed the offence, no right to investigate or seize various-----
+I indicate that the reason our amendment to section 28(2)(b) was an indictment for a term of imprisonment not exceeding five years or a fine or both was simply that if such a power was not there and it was not a serious offence to do this, the Garda would have no right to arrest anybody it suspected of having committed the offence, no right to investigate or seize various-----

 That prison sentence is not mandatory.

-A number of points have been raised by Senators arising out of Senator McDowell's contribution.
-In particular, the issue was raised some moments ago of persons who are not shortlisted being aware of their position.
-The Bill makes no provision for informing the applicants of their position in respect of shortlisting.
+A number of points have been raised by Senators arising from Senator McDowell's contribution.
+In particular, the issue was raised some moments ago of persons who were not short-listed being aware of their position.
+The Bill makes no provision for informing the applicants of their position in respect of short-listing.
 It does not prohibit the commission from doing this either but I refer to Part 8 of the Bill later on under section 53(5)(h) where the Bill specifically refers to "the need for good standards of communications with applicants for judicial office, and the provision otherwise of a good standard of service to them in respect of applications made by them under this Act".
-That is important here-----
+That is important-----

 Would it be a good idea to insert a requirement to let people know?
-Would the Minister be open to that?
+Would the Minister be open to that suggestion?

-I refer specifically to the role of the Attorney General in communicating with Cabinet on the recommendation process.
-Senators will be aware that it was an amendment in my name on behalf of the Government that has restored the position of the Attorney General to the-----
+I refer specifically to the role of the Attorney General in communicating with the Cabinet on the recommendation process.
+Senators will be aware that it was an amendment in my name on behalf of the Government that has restored the position of the Attorney General to the commission process.

 I thought it was an Opposition amendment.
 I am sorry about that.

 I want to be clear on sections 27 and 28 on the definition of confidential information.
-It includes "information that is expressed by the Commission to be confidential either as regards particular information or as regards information of a particular class or description" and "proposals of a commercial nature or tenders submitted to the Commission by contractors, consultants or any other person" Section 28 makes it clear that a member of the commission, except for the purposes of the Act, in relation to persons applying for judicial office, shall not disclose to persons applying for judicial office, among other things, the proceedings of the commission.
+It includes "information that is expressed by the Commission to be confidential either as regards particular information or as regards information of a particular class or description" and "proposals of a commercial nature or tenders submitted to the Commission by contractors, consultants or any other person".
+Section 28 makes it clear that a member of the commission, except for the purposes of the Act shall not disclose to persons applying for judicial office, among other things, the proceedings of the commission.
 The import of this is clear.
-We have amended the Bill here.
+We have amended the Bill.
 The Attorney General is a member of the commission and he or she will be bound by the same statutory obligations as other commission members.
-As a member of the commission, that must be the case and the Bill is clear as to these obligations.
-The precise information that is brought to the attention of Government does not include the provision of the names of persons who are recommended, nor does it include the provision of the names of persons who are not recommended.
-It is also clear about the decision-making process and the procedure for recommendation by the commission.
+As a member of the commission, that must be the case and the Bill is clear on these obligations.
+The precise information that is brought to the attention of the Government does not include the provision of the names of persons who are recommended, nor does it include the provision of the names of persons who are not recommended.
+It is also clear on the decision-making process and the procedure for the making of recommendation by the commission.

-This is important and there are strong arguments that we have made time and again in this House, and indeed in the Lower House, on the need for confidentiality in these matters.
-I invite Senators to accept that.
+That is important and there are strong arguments that we have made time and again in this and the Lower House on the need for confidentiality in these matters.
+I invite Senators to accept this.
 The policy is that only in limited circumstances will names other than those recommended be forwarded by the commission.
-That is where the commission is unable to recommend three names and that is not what the Bill currently provides.
-My amendment No. 88 will address this matter later.
+That is where the commission is unable to recommend three names and that is not what the Bill provides.
+Amendment No. 88 in my name will address that matter.
 The Attorney General, as a member of the commission, will be bound by the provision on the disclosure of information.

 I am grateful to the Minister for making very clear what I had always feared to be the devastating hole and error at the heart of this legislation.
-The Minister has just made it clear now that the policy is that the Government would be kept in the dark and expected to look to the shortlist except where it falls short of the maximum number available in the shortlist and that it will be cast in stone that the Government will be kept in the dark on such a matter.
+He has just made it clear that the policy is that the Government would be kept in the dark and expected to look to the short list except where it falls short of the maximum number available on the short list and that it will be cast in stone that the Government will be kept in the dark on such a matter.

-I believe in my heart that this is a fundamental assault on our constitutional framework, especially in the case of appointments to the Supreme Court.
-I know from my experience as Attorney General, as Minister for Justice and Equality, and as Tánaiste that the Government, when considering appointments to the Supreme Court, not merely has the right but has the duty to make appointments to the Supreme Court which reflect values which it holds.
-These are not values that seven people chosen by the Public Appointments Commission hold but values the Government has.
+I believe in my heart that this is a fundamental assault on the constitutional framework, especially in the case of appointments to the Supreme Court.
+I know from my experience as Attorney General, as Minister for Justice and Equality and as Tánaiste that the Government, when considering appointments to the Supreme Court, not merely has the right but has the duty to make appointments to the Supreme Court which reflect values which it holds.
+These are not values that seven people chosen by the Public Appointments Commission hold but values the Government holds.

 That is what the Constitution requires.
 It is entirely unconstitutional to attempt to invade the Government's function in this matter, which is a democratically accountable function.
 It is a non-delegable function of the Government, given by the Constitution, to decide who should and who should not be on the Supreme Court.

-It will be a crime for the Attorney General to say that while a certain person has not been shortlisted three times, he is entirely suitable for the position and that the Attorney General just wanted the Cabinet to know this before, collectively, they made up their minds about any or all of the people on the shortlist.
+It will be a crime for the Attorney General to say that while a certain person has not been short-listed three times, he is entirely suitable for the position and that the Attorney General just wanted the Cabinet to know this before, collectively, it made up its mind about any or all of the people on the shortlist.
 That, however, is what the Minister is asking us to do.
-He is asking the Government to play blind man's buff in the context of a commission which is not merely wholly independent of Government but is also composed, in the majority, of people who are not legal practitioners or legally qualified.
+He is asking the Government to play blind man's buff in the context of a commission which is not merely wholly independent of the Government but is also composed, in the majority, of people who are not legal practitioners or legally qualified.

-We have now heard it stated, for the first time and in the clearest possible terms, that secrecy has been imposed even on the Attorney General, who sits in Cabinet as the legal adviser to Government but, while not a member of Cabinet, is bound by Cabinet confidentiality.
+We have now heard it stated, for the first time and in the clearest possible terms, that secrecy has been imposed even on the Attorney General who sits at the Cabinet table as the legal adviser to the Government but, while not a member of the Cabinet, is bound by Cabinet confidentiality.
 It is grotesque and a fundamental attack on our constitutional values for him or her to be committing a criminal offence if he or she says Ms Justice A was an applicant but had been overlooked.
 It is a fundamentally misconceived attempt to circumscribe the constitutional function of the Government.

-Why must this be done?
+Why must that be done?
 I will tell the House why.
-It must be done because of a misconceived desire to satisfy the desire of one member of this Government to reduce the Government's discretion in this matter to zero while paying lip service to the fact it has a totally different right to ignore the whole process completely, if it so wishes.
+It must be done because of a misconceived desire to satisfy the desire of one member of the Government to reduce the Government's discretion in this matter to zero while paying lip service to the fact it has a totally different right to ignore the whole process completely, if it so wishes.
 That is why it is being done.
-It is being done to create the illusion that, in future, the Government will be effectively confined to the three-person shortlist and that it will be almost impossible for the Government to escape the three-person shortlist because it would be a criminal offence to tell it if there was somebody outside the three-person shortlist or a number of people whom it would prefer to nominate.
+It is being done to create the illusion that, in the future, the Government will be effectively confined to the three-person short list and that it will be almost impossible for the Government to escape the three-person short list because it would be a criminal offence to tell it if there was somebody outside the three-person short list or a number of people whom it would prefer to nominate.

-In this context, I draw to the attention of the House to another provision of this legislation which compounds the problems about which we are talking.
+In that context, I draw to the attention of the House another provision of this legislation which compounds the problems about which we are talking.
 I ask the House to consider section 62 of the Bill as passed by Dáil Éireann.
 Section 62 states: